nkudige/x9115DMN/hw/code/9/README.md

 	- Mutation: This explains how a new-born child may possess certain qualities that neither of its parents possess.
 At some probability, the certain characteristics obtained from the child's parents may "mutate" and result in something neither of its parents possessed.

 	We make use of these 3 algorithms to generate several 'generations' of solutions to the DTLZ models; presumably producing better and better solutions as the generations progress.

-	The rest of the paper is organized as follows - Section III discusses the implementation details and some of the design choices made during the course of implementation.
-Section IV provides a summary of our interpretation of the results obtained when GA was tested against DTLZ 1, 3, 5, 7.
-Section V talks about the threats to the validity of our implementation while Section VI talks about our learnings from this implementation and our plans to better the algorithm.
-Section VII is references.

 ### III.
 Implementation